 The following is offered as an option that could be scaled for any impact level:

-Using materials (as described below), and with a desired outcome of engaging landowners, foresters, and loggers within the specified risk area and the Organization’s supply area in conservation of Cheoah Bald Salamander (CBS) populations, communicate to audiences (as described below) the conservation values of CBS, potential threats from forest management activities, and opportunities for conservation through management that maintains, enhances, or restores habitat for and reduces or eliminates potential threats.
+Using materials (as described below), and with a desired outcome of engaging landowners, foresters, and loggers within the specified risk area and the Organization’s supply area in conservation of Cheoah Bald Salamander (CBS) populations, communicate to audiences (as described below) the conservation values of CBS, potential threats from forest management activities, and opportunities for conservation through management that maintains, enhances, or restores habitat for CBS and reduces or eliminates potential threats.

 Materials: Developed by, or developed in cooperation with, organizations/individuals with expertise in CBS, or FSC US, and delivered in a manner that will be the most effective in achieving the desired outcome of engaging landowners, foresters, and loggers in conservation of CBS populations, while reflecting the specific context and characteristics of the Organization.
 Materials should be updated as appropriate to incorporate new information as it becomes available.